 top of page

-What Is a 4-Nap Schedule?
+When do we see a 4-Nap Schedule?

 Wake Windows for 4 Nap Schedule:

 The 4 nap schedule correlates to wake windows of one and half hours to two hours and fifteen minutes.
-A good rule of thumb for a 3 to 4 month old is between one and half hours to two hours and for a 4 to 5 month old it is between two hours to two hours and fifteen minutes.
-Wake windows are typically shorter in the morning and extend as we move through the day.
+A good rule of thumb for a 3 to 4 month old is between one and half hours to two hours and for a 4 to 5 month old it is approximately two hours to two hours and fifteen minutes.
+Wake windows are shorter in the morning and extend as we move through the day.

-4-Nap Sample Schedule 1:
+4 Nap Sample Schedule 1:

 • Wake Up: 7:00 AM